paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-229-rail-improvement-grants.md

 (2) A capital project as defined in section 22901(2), except that a project shall not be required to be in a State rail plan developed under chapter 227.

-(3) A capital project identified by the Secretary as being necessary to address congestion challenges affecting rail service.
+(3) A capital project identified by the Secretary as being necessary to address congestion or safety challenges affecting rail service.

 (4) A capital project identified by the Secretary as being necessary to reduce congestion and facilitate ridership growth in intercity passenger rail transportation along heavily traveled rail corridors.

 (5) A highway-rail grade crossing improvement project, including installation, repair, or improvement of grade separations, railroad crossing signals, gates, and related technologies, highway traffic signalization, highway lighting and crossing approach signage, roadway improvements such as medians or other barriers, railroad crossing panels and surfaces, and safety engineering improvements to reduce risk in quiet zones or potential quiet zones.

-(6) A rail line relocation and improvement project.
+(6) A rail line relocation or improvement project.

 (7) A capital project to improve short-line or regional railroad infrastructure.